datatrail-jhu/04_githubbasics/manuscript/03_cloning_repos.md

 # Cloning A Repository

 Now that you have learned how to create a GitHub repository, you will learn how to obtain a copy of that repository in a location that you use for writing code such as RStudio Cloud.
+This process is called "cloning" a repository from GitHub.

 ### Step 1: Navigate to the Terminal in RStudio